Fairmont Olympic Hotel

 The Fairmont Olympic Hotel, originally The Olympic Hotel, is a luxury hotel in downtown Seattle, Washington.
 A historic landmark, the hotel was built on the original site of the University of Washington's campus.
 The hotel opened in 1924, and in 1979, it was added to the National Register of Historic Places.
+The hotel was inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2018.

 History

 After World War I, Seattle's Chamber of Commerce appointed a committee to work toward the goal of bringing a world-class hotel to the city.
 The committee identified an undeveloped portion of the city's Metropolitan Tract, a downtown area covering four blocks, as an ideal location for a new hotel.
 The Tract was also known as Denny's Knoll, after Arthur A. Denny, one of Seattle's founders, who had donated the land for the Territorial University, which would later become the University of Washington.

 The university had relocated to a campus north of Portage Bay in 1895, but still owned the downtown tract of land.
 The university's Board of Regents leased the land to the Metropolitan Building Company in 1904, with the agreement that it would be developed in trust for the university for the next 50 years.

 The Seattle Times held a contest to name the hotel.
 From 3,906 entries, the committee chose The Olympic.

 Local business leaders established the Community Hotel Corporation to finance the hotel project.
 In 1922, once the lease had gone into effect, the Community Hotel Corporation chose New York architect George B. Post & Son to design the building; the local firm Bebb and Gould—a partnership between Charles Bebb and Carl Gould—were hired as the local supervising architects.
 Post created an Italian Renaissance design that was popular at the time, and this design remains one of the building's hallmarks today.